Obsessive-Compulsive Disorder (OCD)

 What is obsessive-compulsive disorder (OCD)?

-Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by uncontrollable, unwanted thoughts and repetitive, ritualized behaviors you feel compelled to perform.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by uncontrollable, unwanted thoughts and ritualized, repetitive behaviors you feel compelled to perform.
 If you have OCD, you probably recognize that your obsessive thoughts and compulsive behaviors are irrational—but even so, you feel unable to resist them and break free.

 Obsessions are involuntary thoughts, images, or impulses that occur over and over again in your mind.
 You don’t want to have these ideas, but you can’t stop them.
 Unfortunately, these obsessive thoughts are often disturbing and distracting.